Progress report for ONE24-439

 Collaborating farms began to add nitrogen and carbon rich inputs to their machines, while learning how the vessels accept materials and how much staffing and what duration of labor is required during these feeding sessions.

-We have developed and shared a log that will be used to track the progress of our work once the spring thaw comes and all three machines are operable again.
+We have developed and shared a log that is used to track the progress of our work once the spring thaw comes and all three machines are operable again.
 (2 of the 3 machines entered the winter without enough momentum in their inputs to remain unfrozen.)
 This log tracks the labor hours used, the kinds of inputs used, the quantity of those inputs, and the temperatures we're able to reach at about 4ft depth from the entrance to the vessel drum, and additional notes from farmers.
-The log will be used to create our "recipe book" of recommended compost input for flower farming operations using these large in-vessel rotating drum machines- content that is not available currently.
+The log will be used as a "recipe book" of recommended compost input for flower farming operations using these large in-vessel rotating drum machines- content that is not available currently.

 By Jan 15, 2025: